xshthkr/yass/README.md

 ### Commands

 Commands are stored in the form of a struct.
-The struct `command` includes:

-- `char* name` - the name of the command.
-- `char** args` - an array of arguments passed to the command.
-- `int argc` - the number of arguments passed.
+The struct `command` includes the name of the command, an array of arguments passed to the command, and the number of arguments passed.

 ### Receiving Input